MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/known-issues.md

 At this time, you can’t search for a guide in the list in either application.

 ## When placing large assets on HoloLens, you might see minor loading delays
-The HoloLens app currently loads the guide right after you open it, and in the background as you use the guide.
+The [!include[pn-hololens](../includes/pn-hololens.md)] app currently loads the guide right after you open it, and in the background as you use the guide.
 If your guide contains large 3D models and media, you might experience loading delays of a few seconds.

 ## Guides can’t be renamed or deleted